ashissh-3/ashish-me-15/README.md

-- 👋 Hi, I’m Ashish Sharma
+- 👋 Hi, I’m Ashish
 - 👀 I’m interested in contributing on GITHUB
 - 🌱 I’m currently learning REACT AND MOBILE DEVELOPMENT USING REACT NATIVE.
 - 💞️ I’m looking to collaborate on OPEN SOURCE